 Aside from patching the code to deal with that scenario, I think we should be providing this info to the Foreman admin users.
 "Hey you seem to have a user with the same login in 2 auth sources (external and AD).
 Be warned about this and that".

-#4 Updated by Dominic Cleal 3 months ago
+#4 Updated by Dominic Cleal almost 2 years ago

 Then on Foreman I'll get added to all external user groups (linked to both FreeIPA and AD) even if my user.authentication_source is just FreeIPA.
 It's not great but this scenario happens rarely (or ever?)
 I believe.